 - Enterprise Admin access to the Esper Console

-- An Android device running Android 11 or higher or Android 13 or higher for TV and WearOS
+- An Android device running Android 11+ or Android 13+ for TV and WearOS

-- Optionally: a cable to connect your device to the operating system
+- A cable to connect the device to your operating system

 In this article: